revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-16. How iterator and enumerator differs while iterating the elements in the collection?
+16. How iterator and enumerator differ while iterating the elements in the collection?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - Enumeration is twice as fast as Iterator and uses less memory.
-Iterator is thread-safe because does not allow other threads to modify the collection when iterating.
+The iterator is thread-safe because does not allow other threads to modify the collection when iterating.
 - Enumeration can only be used for read-only collections.
 It also has no `remove()` method ;
 - Enumeration:  `hasMoreElement()` ,  `nextElement ()`
 - Iterator:  `hasNext()` ,  `next()` ,  `remove()`